 - Teachers are held in very high regard.
 Volunteers are treated with respect by students and coworkers.

-MEET YOUR PROGRAM DIRECTOR, ADELAIDE!
+MEET YOUR PROGRAM DIRECTOR, HANNAH!

 Hannah Fase is a senior majoring in World Politics at Leiden University College.
 She is born and raised in The Netherlands and hopes to bring some more European vibes to Learning Enterprises.
 She spent the past summer in Thailand, and had the time of her life!
 Hannah will return to Thailand in 2020 as Program Director and is beyond excited.
 She is very passionate about education and equal opportunities.
 Some other interests include politics, debate, photography and the Sabai-Sabai Thai lifestyle.